-Bonds and notes issued by the Authority are supported by loans made to the Government, which are repaid solely by pledged rum excise tax revenues, gross receipts tax revenues, and real property tax revenues, as more fully described in Notes 7 and 8 of the financial statements.
+Bonds and notes issued by the Authority are supported by loans made to the Government, which are repaid solely by pledged rum excise tax revenues and gross receipts tax revenues, as more fully described in Notes 7 and 8 of the financial statements.
 Rum excise taxes are Federal excise tax collections from rum which are returned to the Government from the U.S. Federal Government.
 Rum production occurs at two private facilities.
 Gross receipts tax revenues are a tax on gross professional services and sales.
 Property tax revenues are a tax on assessed property values or incremental values in financing districts.

-Debt service payments of principal and interest from these revenue sources for the fiscal years ended September 30, 2020 and 2019, are as follows (expressed in thousands):
+Debt service payments of principal and interest from these revenue sources for fiscal year ended September 30, 2021 and 2020 are as follows (expressed in thousands):